Research: Plant-Based Food for Dogs

 Simply put, the life-changing solutions for your dog's health, our health, and our planet's health lay in an evolution to a global plant-based diet.

-So, we have to ask...just as we had to ask ourselves, what is keeping you from switching to a plant-based diet for your pup?
-Need more reassurance or research?
-This will help.
+So, we have to ask...just as we had to ask ourselves, what is keeping you from switching to a plant-based diet for your dog?
+Do you need more reassurance or research?
+We hope this information will help.

-Staying on the topic of evolution, our dog's digestion has evolved.
-We focused on key studies to find out the answer to that pesky question that pops up all the time.
+Continuing with the topic of evolution, our dog's digestion has evolved.
+We focused on key studies to find out the answer to that persistent question that pops up frequently.
 First, researcher Erik Axelsson and his colleagues at Sweden's Uppsala University discovered that dogs can have anywhere from four to 30 copies of the AMY2B gene, which allows them to digest starchy (plant-based) foods.
-Incredible, since the animal-based dog food industry hammers us with advertising that the dogs we share our homes with are descendants of wolves; they must eat meat to flourish.
+Incredible, since the animal-based dog food industry has convinced us since it's inception (especially raw diet advocates) that the dogs we share our homes with are descendants of wolves and they must eat meat to flourish.
 These studies show that typically wolves only have two copies.
 But, according to paleontological data, the duplication of this gene in dogs dates back at least 5,000 to 7,000 years.

 These findings indicate that dogs adapted to relatively starch-rich diets early in their domestication, making a plant-based diet perfectly suitable.